unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

 ---
-description: >-
+title: Browser Resolution Overview
-  This page provides a high level overview of how UD Resolution works when resolving domains using a traditional HTTP Web Browser or a Dapp Browser.
+description: This page provides a high level overview of how UD Resolution works when resolving domains using a traditional HTTP Web Browser or a Dapp Browser.
 ---

 # How Browser Resolution Works